Section 11: Other Ethnic Groups

 In 1908, the Holland Dakota Land Company bought land in North Dakota and tried to convince people from the Netherlands (Holland) to immigrate to North Dakota to farm.
 Several Dutch (people from Holland) families settled in Emmons County, where they established neat, well-kept farms.
 The town of Hague was named after the Hague, a city in Holland.

 The first non-Indian child born in North Dakota was African-American, or black, born to Mrs. Pierre Bonza in 1802.
 Later, blacks came to North Dakota to work as cowboys, soldiers, and steamboat workers.
 A number of blacks, including women, led homestead claims.
-Even though the “white” homesteaders welcomed blacks as neighbors, many of the blacks left the area because they wanted to preserve their culture.
-They did not want their children to marry a white person.

 Some of the people who came to northern Dakota as workers in the building of the railroads stayed to work in towns or file homestead claims.
 They included Irish, Japanese, Italians, Chinese, and Greeks.
 Some of the other groups that settled in the state included Russians, Austrians, Hungarians, and Jews.